North-South Skirmish Association: Musket

 The standard infantry arm of the American Civil War was the rifle-musket.
 These arms were muzzle-loading rifles firing the Minié ball.
 Major types of musket used by combatants during the Civil War were the Model 1861 and 1863 Springfield, as well as the British-made Pattern 1853 and 1858 Enfield.
 Although the long 'three-band' muskets (so called because they had three bands fastening the barrel to the stock) were the most widely issued, many N-SSA competitors favor the shorter 'two-band' muskets due to their superior balance and heavier barrels.

 As of 2015, a new event, "Traditional Musket" was added to the event list.
 Competitors firing in this event must use an as-issued rifle-musket, with no modifications to stocks, locks, or bedding permitted.
 Competitors must also wear a full period-correct uniform to fire in these matches, and utilize only period-correct projectiles and paper cartridges.

 Carbine

 Carbines were issued to many cavalrymen from the 17th century until the 20th century.
 The American Civil War was notable for the use of carbines that were of markedly different design than the standard infantry weapon.
-Although short-barreled versions of the issue musket were used, breechloading designs such as the Sharps carbine and the Burnside carbine were more frequently encountered.
+Although short-barreled versions of the issue musket were used, breech-loading designs such as the Sharps carbine and the Burnside carbine were more frequently encountered.

 The N-SSA groups muzzle-loading and breech-loading carbines together for competitive purposes.
 There is considerable debate about which design is the best.
 The advocates of muzzle-loading carbines argue that their arms are more accurate than most breechloaders, while the breechloader advocates argue that the superior rate of fire makes up for any loss of accuracy.